-needs, sensitive to the execution environment and periodically seek a better location to reduce execution time [1].
-To analyse AMP behaviour on local area networks (LANs) we have constructed a simulation model [2].
-Comparing the simulation results and observations of the real system [1] shows that simulated and real AMPs enter the same stable states (i.e. where no AMP can reduce its execution time by moving).
+Autonomous mobile programs (AMPs) are mobile agents that improve execution efficiency by managing load; AMPs are aware of their resource needs, sensitive to the execution environment and periodically seek a better location to reduce execution time [11].
+To analyse AMP behaviour on local area networks (LANs) we have constructed a simulation model [6].
+Comparison of the simulation results and observations of the real system [11] shows that simulated and real AMPs enter the same stable states (i.e. where no AMP can reduce its execution time by moving).
 The differences between simulated and real AMPs are minor and readily explained.

-Like other distributed load balancing systems [3, 4, 5], both real and simulated collections of AMPs exhibit greedy effects.
+Like other distributed load balancing systems [16,30,33], both real and simulated collections of AMPs exhibit greedy effects.
 These greedy effects are a phenomenon that results in redundant AMP movements during the balancing of loads between locations, and are a result of locally optimal choices made by each AMP.